 Could Story Massage benefit YOUR Special School?

-If you work in a Special School, then do consider our training options.
-We run courses at venues around the country and offer in-house training sessions at your school.
-Please contact us for further information.
-Story Massage Training.
+If you work in a Special School, then do consider our online training course.
+All the information is here: Story Massage Online Training.